-The home ranges of both deer and turkey commonly overlap, due in large part to the similarities in their typical diets.
-Both species forage heavily upon any lush vegetation that is available, in a bid to sustain themselves throughout various parts of the year.
+The home ranges of both deer and turkey commonly overlap due in large part to the similarities in their typical diets.
+Both species forage heavily upon any lush vegetation that is available in a bid to sustain themselves throughout various parts of the year.

 Deer and turkey are often found foraging in the same fields within mere feet of one another.
-In fact, this is a relatively common sight, especially in areas ripe with agriculture, where crops become the forage of choice.
+This is a relatively common sight, especially in areas ripe with agriculture, where crops become the forage of choice.

 Deer often seem to be attracted to flocks of turkeys, likely due to the fact that their presence typically signifies the availability of food.

 A Sense of Security

 Deer tend to approach a given food source with less restraint when it is already populated by turkeys than they otherwise would if no other wildlife were present.

 Above all, the presence of turkey in a particular field is believed to provide deer with a certain level of confidence, as they associate this sight with the notion that no danger is present.

 The wild turkey tends to be among the most skittish of game species, providing ample warning of impending danger to any deer that are feeding nearby.

 Everything In Moderation

-In most cases, deer and turkey coexistence is at its peak when only a handful of turkeys are present.
+In most cases, deer and turkey coexistence are at its peak when only a handful of turkeys are present.
 In many cases, deer can even be seen feeding in peace with a flock of 10-20 birds.

-It is also worth mentioning that deer seem to adapt more readily to feeding in the accompaniment of larger flocks, in areas where turkey populations are the heaviest.
+It is also worth mentioning that deer seem to adapt more readily to feeding in the accompaniment of larger flocks in areas where turkey populations are the heaviest.

-This gives a hunter the chance to potentially harvest one of each species on a single given outing.
-In turn, provides a little bit of added excitement, whenever one goes afield.
+This gives a hunter the chance to harvest one of each species on a single given outing.
+In turn, it provides a little bit of added excitement whenever one goes afield.

-This is based solely upon the fact that both deer and turkey can be found roaming many of the same woodlots, and grazing in a number of the same fields as one another.
+This is based solely on the fact that deer and turkey can be found roaming many of the same woodlots and grazing in a number of the same fields as one another.